Skip to main content

 Over the years, when new clients were nervous i often shared this client's boundary, and invited them to let me know ways I could help them feel safe.

-Shiloh invites us is do body centered coherence movement at times, noticing any places we feel restriction or unease.
-During breaks, we put 'brushes in the water' - it's also good time to invite a breath, shake out tension, ground, before continuing.
+Shiloh invites us to do body centered coherence movement at times, noticing any places we feel restriction or unease.
+At break time, when we put 'brushes in the water,' we can also invite a breath, ground and shake out tension before continuing.
 Breath and movement are great ways to release tension and reset.

 I love the 'making safe' exercise our SiStar Semerit taught, which comes from trauma specialist Resmaa Menekem: